 The recommendation is always that you find a niche or specialty service but I’m a big believer in figuring things out as you go along.
 So if you can’t think of something specific you can offer that will be in high demand, there’s nothing wrong with choosing several services that you know you can do well, and then weaning it down to a niche as your skills develop and you get more clients.
-For a full list of the types of services you can offer just complete the form below.
+For a full list of the types of services you can offer just click here.

 In this age of technology you can not have a business without a social media presence; it’s simply impossible.
 There needs to be a space where clients can find you and see what you’re offering.
 Having a social media presence doesn’t mean that you have to be on every single platform, so don’t go off just creating accounts willy-nilly that you’re never going to actually post on.
 You’re better off getting started on just one or two platforms of your choice (choose the ones you genuinely enjoy and will be consistent with) and fully focusing your efforts on that.
 Don’t get stuck on the logistics of a name for your business and having a logo, etc. All of that you can develop as you go through the building of your brand.
 It’s absolutely fine to start this business with just your name.

 It’s one of the biggest perks of being a virtual assistant.
 You alone know how much money you need to make, how much you think your skills are worth etc. so you alone can decide what you’re going to charge.